 This course provides students with the knowledge and skills to use a range of computer hardware and software to create, manipulate and communicate information in a practical, responsible and informed manner.
-Students develop an understanding of computer systems; the management of data; and the use of a variety of software applications to investigate, design, construct and evaluate digital products and digital solutions.
+Students develop an understanding of computer systems; the management of data; and the use of various software applications to investigate, design, construct and evaluate digital products and digital solutions.
 Students investigate client-driven issues and challenges, devise solutions, produce models or prototypes and then evaluate and refine the developed digital product and solution.
 The course offers pathways to further studies, a range of technology-based careers and a set of skills that equip students for the 21st century and give them an appreciation of the impact of information technology on society.

 Applied Information Technology General

-Students who study the Applied Information Technology Course will gain knowledge and skills to use a range of computer hardware and software to create, manipulate and communicate information in an effective, responsible and informed manner.
-Students develop an understanding of computer systems; the management of data; and the use of a variety of software applications to investigate, design, construct and evaluate digital products and digital solutions.
-The course offers pathways to further studies and a range of technology-based careers and a set of skills that equip students for the 21st century and give them an appreciation of the impact of information technology on society.
+Students who study the Applied Information Technology Course will gain knowledge and skills to use a range of computer hardware and software to create, manipulate and communicate information in a practical, responsible and informed manner.
+Students develop an understanding of computer systems; the management of data; and the use of various software applications to investigate, design, construct and evaluate digital products and digital solutions.
+The course offers pathways to further studies, a range of technology-based careers, and a set of skills that equip students for the 21st century and give them an appreciation of the impact of information technology on society.

 Design Photography ATAR

 This course allows students to develop skills and processes for current and future industry and employment markets.
 Students are equipped with the knowledge and skills to understand design principles and procedures, analyse problems and possibilities, and devise innovative strategies within the design in the context of photography.
 The Design Photography ATAR course also emphasises the scope of design in professional industries allowing students to maximise university pathways.